 Between matches you can purchase or sell your players and trim your squad to suit your needs.
 When you approach a player, and both the club and player are interested, you put in an offer and see if the club accepts it - they may request an increase.
 The player will have demands for contract length and wage, before a deal can be completed.

-The game follows the season by splitting each week into weekday and weekend, each of which may or may not include a match, and after you have done everything you press Done, and the game progresses in time.
+The game follows the season by splitting each week into weekday and weekend, each of which may or may not include a match.
+After you have done everything you press Done and the game progresses in time.

 - "冠军足球经理" -- Chinese spelling (simplified)